IndiraOcampo/CMB_ML_based_model_selection/README.md

 ## Acknowledgements

 This reaseach acknowledges support from the [ESA Archival Research Visitor Programme](https://www.cosmos.esa.int/web/esdc/visitor-programme): a programme to increase the scientific return from ESA space science missions by supporting scientists interested in pursuing research based on publicly available data in the ESA Space Science Archives.
+This work is also supported by the fellowship LCF/BQ/DI22/11940033 from “la Caixa” Foundation (ID 100010434).
 This research uses ESA Planck Legacy archives.